beliu/P3_Advanced_Lane_Finding/writeup.md

 ![Transform Perspective][image9]

-####4.
-Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

-![alt text][image5]
+I use the lane-centroid search method to detect lane pixels in order to fit their positions with a 2-degree polynomial curve.
+If the centroid method successfully detects lane pixels and a polynomial is computed, then I use the computed coefficients to extrapolate the lane in successive frames instead of using the centroid search again.

+The lane centroid search method starts by vertically summing the values in the bottom left and right quadrants of the image.
+It convolves the result with a 1D array of a predefined length and all the values in this array are 1.
+This 1D array acts as a window that can slide across the length of the image and the `argmax` of this convolution process returns the position of the lane center.
+The algorithm repeats this convolution process by moving up the image in predefined increments and records the left and right center lanes in an array.
+Once all the lane centers are found, the algorithm finds all the pixels that are within a margin surrounding each center of each lane, from the bottom to the top of the image.
+The image below shows a top-down view of a threshold binary image and the green windows represents the lane pixels the centroid search detected.

+![Curved Road][image10]
+![Centroid Windows Drawn on Lane][image11]

-####5.
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in lines # through # in my code in `my_other_file.py`